bradleytaunt/eleventy-taunt/pages/home.md

 <h1>Bradley Taunt</h1>

-I'm <i>Bradley Taunt</i>, a designer/developer hybrid working in the Great White North.
+I'm Bradley Taunt, a designer/developer hybrid working in the Great White North.
 Currently, I work at Benbria as a senior product designer in Ottawa.
 My passion lies in building modular CSS, with a focus on accessibility and web performance.

 In my spare time I also run: <a href="http://www.vanillacss.com/">Vanilla CSS</a> (WIP) and <a href="http://remotejobs.design/">Remote Jobs for Designers</a>